-For the unfamiliar, the Hi-Res Audio label you see on the box means a headphone must meet certain criteria to be able to play higher than CD-quality music.
+That Hi-Res Audio label you might see on your new pair of headphones means they meet certain criteria to be able to play higher than CD-quality music.
 This means a headphone must be able to decode and playback music that's 24 bit/96 kHz and above.
 (That's actually a cut above CDs, which are recorded at 16 bit/44.1 kHz.)

-On paper, Audio-Technica ATH-SR5BT is an impressive wireless headphone with a frequency response of 5-40,000 Hz, meaning that pretty much no note goes unheard.
-It also lasts a stunning 38 hours on a charge so you can go days, if not weeks, without charging them depending on your listening habits.
+The Audio-Technica ATH-SR5BT is an impressive wireless headphone with a frequency response of 5-40,000 Hz, meaning you'll hear every note with crystal clear clarity.
+It also lasts 38 hours on a single charge, which means you can go days, if not weeks, without charging them depending on your listening habits.

-After spending some time with the ATH-SR5BT, we can say that the headphones live up to its lofty claims.
-They offer balanced sound, great design and revealed details in our music we didn't think was possible for a headphone that costs $199 (£149, AU$369).
+We spent some time with the ATH-SR5BT and we can say that the headphones live up to the impressive specs.
+They offer a great design, balanced sound and revealed details in the tracks we listened to that we didn't think was possible for a headphone that costs $199 (£149, AU$369).